y-scope/yscope-log-viewer/docs/src/user-guide/url-parameters.md

 # URL parameters

-The YScope Log Viewer supports various URL parameters to control its behavior and state.
+The log viewer supports various URL parameters to control its behavior and state.
 The parameters are divided into two categories:

 - **Search parameters** (after `?`).
 - **Hash parameters** (after `#`).